-- 36. Nevertheless, before and during the Class Period, FSC repeatedly emphasized to investors and the market its purportedly conservative investment approach, rigorous underwriting standards, strong credit protections and other investment safeguards as core elements of its investment policy.
-As of September 30, 2013, FSC stated that it had a relatively low debt-to-equity ratio of only 0.34x (excluding debentures issued by its small business investment company subsidiaries). - 37.
-Because FSC invests primarily in illiquid securities including debt and equity investments of privately held small and mid-sized companies for which limited public information exists, the market is especially reliant on the manner in which FSC describes and values its investments.
-In this regard, the market was forced and expected to rely on the Company's truthfulness and credibility when it represented that all of its investments were "recorded at fair value as determined in good faith by [its] Board of Directors." - 38.
-In fact, however, it appears that FSC used an aggressive form of fair value accounting by which it recognized income before the income was actually paid to the Company.
+36. Moreover, FSC used an aggressive form of fair value accounting by which it recognized income before the income was actually paid to the Company.
 FSC did this in a variety of ways, including by recognizing original issue discounts ("OID") accruals, accruals on contingent payment debt instruments, or payment-in-kind ("PIK") interest provisions as income even though such income may never actually be paid to the Company.
-This would allow FSC to defer the recognition of losses and loan write-downs until later in the life of the loan and to conceal poor loan performance.
-Moreover, as stated in FSC's 2013 Form 10-K, FSAM generates fees off of accrued interest income, and pays this income out to shareholders in the form of dividends, even if this income is never received by the Company.
+This allowed FSC to defer the recognition of losses and loan write-downs until later in the life of the loan and to conceal poor loan performance.
+Moreover, as stated in FSC's 2013 Form 10-K, FSAM generates fees off of accrued interest income, and pays this income out to shareholders in the form of dividends, even if this income is never received by the Company: